-Since mismatched LAN segment numbers are indicative of a configuration error, it is strongly recommended that a system not change its LAN segment number for the purpose of resolving a mismatch.
-However, to allow two systems to proceed to the Opened state despite a mismatch, a system MAY change its LAN segment number to the higher of the two numbers.
+Since mismatched LAN segment numbers are indicative of a configuration error, a correct configuration requires that either the bridge declare the misconfiguration or choose one of the options.
+To allow two systems to proceed to the Opened state despite a mismatch, a system MAY change its LAN segment number to the higher of the two numbers.
 A higher-numbered system MUST NOT change its LAN segment number to a lower number.
+It should, however, inform the network administration of the misconfiguration in any case.